 If book planning isn’t effective in teaching writing, why is it so popular?

 We’re not sure.
 However, teachers may have been persuaded that a close reading of a text can also be the perfect writing teacher.
 And maybe it’s popular because it appeals to the many teachers who are more oriented to reading than writing (Young & Ferguson 2021).
-If you are one of these, an approach which advertises itself as centring around literature and reading will be immediately sympathetic to you.
+If you are one of these, an approach which advertises itself as centering around literature and reading will be immediately sympathetic to you.

-As far as the (much smaller) writing component is concerned, it will be liked because it’s all thought out for you in a ’comprehensive’ literacy pedagogy.
+As far as the (much smaller) writing component is concerned, it will be liked because it’s all thought out for you in what is seen as a ‘comprehensive’ literacy pedagogy.
 Children are provided with something to write about and enough time is spent teaching the content knowledge to ensure they can complete the necessary writing tasks.
 Completing the assigned tasks seems to be more important than the deep learning about writing and being a writer which should certainly be offered in any approach which claims to be as much concerned with raising writing standards as it is with reading.